unrulybeep/unrulybeep.github.io/_posts/2021-09-05-grad-move-workflow.md

 title:  Grad Move Workflow Collaboration
 experience: "Program Coordinator"
 ---

+What your personal contributions were
+The results of the project

 The program coordinator oversees graduate student office/workroom assignments.
 The work included the operations team and the support team.
-In order to create efficiency and improve communication, Emma Gebbens, from the support team, and I build a set of linked Google Workspace tools.
+In order to create efficiency and improve communication, Emma Gebbens, from the support team, and I built a set of linked Google Workspace tools.
 The most recent setup includes three (3) Google Forms, a Google Sheet, and two (2) Google Presentations.

-Below is the psudo-READ.md I created to cover the complex formuals Emma and I developed to handle data across several tabs.
+Below is the psudo-READ.md I created to cover the complex formulas Emma and I developed to handle data across several tabs.
 This file was a self-driven inclusion to the project.